Meg Griffin: Reception

-Fan Reception of Meg Griffin's character has been mostly positive, with her being ranked number 11 on "IGN's Top 25 Family Guy Characters".
+Reception of Meg Griffin's character has been mostly positive, with her being ranked number 11 on "IGN's Top 25 Family Guy Characters".
 However, critical reception on her character has been mixed, with most criticism headed towards how the writers handled her character.
 In a review for "Seahorse Seashell Party", Kevin McFarland of The A.V.
 Club wrote "I feel bad about Meg becoming the scapegoat.
 Not because she’s a good character, but because instead of tweaking and working to make her appreciated or comically valuable, Family Guy spent years going down the path of least resistance and simply joined the fan chorus of hatred.
 One episode of pointed, forced justification for that shift doesn’t change a thing."

 In an interview, Mila Kunis stated: "Meg gets picked on a lot.
 But it's funny.
 It's like the middle child.
 She is constantly in the state of being an awkward 16-year-old, when you're kind of going through puberty and what-not.
 She's just in perpetual mode of humiliation, and it's fun."

 In November 2016, when asked by Splitsider if the writers will further develop the characters of Chris and Meg in future episodes, showrunner Alec Sulkin confirmed that the series crew members are working on doing so and added that there are plans for an episode where Meg comes out as a lesbian, taking inspiration from previous instances in which she exhibited signs of lesbian characteristics, like when she joins a lesbian alliance group at school in "Brian Sings and Swings" and is identified as a "transgender man" named "Ron" in Stewie Griffin: The Untold Story, the latter which takes place in the future.
 However, Sulkin also noted that the plotline has not yet been finalized and thus isn't officially set to be used in an episode.